-Kellyanne, George Conway’s Daughter Claudia Deletes Social Media Accounts After She Criticizes President Trump
+Kellyanne & George Conway’s Daughter Claudia Deletes Social Media Accounts After Criticizing President Trump

 In a companion Insider report, Claudia admitted that, not unlike other teenagers, she and her mother argue quite a bit.

 “We do get into arguments a lot — I’m not going to lie.
-My mom is my best friend, but we do fight all the time over politics, and I’m always shut down by my entire family,” she said.
+My mom is my best friend but we do fight all the time over politics, and I’m always shut down by my entire family,” she said.

-She also says that she grew up in a “very conservative” family and was only exposed to conservative views, but that she started swinging left when she decided to educate herself and think for herself.
+She also said that she grew up in a “very conservative” family and was only exposed to conservative views, but that she started swinging left when she decided to educate herself and think for herself.

 Though Claudia mentioned that both of her parents are making her shut down her social media accounts, it bears noting that her father, George Conway, is also vocally anti-Trump.
-He famously heads The Lincoln Project, a group of Republicans keen on preventing President Donald Trump from being re-elected in 2020.
+He famously heads The Lincoln Project, a group of Republicans keen on preventing Trump from being re-elected in 2020.

 Claudia, for her part, did mention that her dad is on her side when it comes to her anti-Trump views.

-“Everyone in my family are Trump supporters except for my dad and I,” she said.
+“Everyone in my family are Trump supporters except for my Dad and I,” she said.